streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 - Modify the `<abstract>` node as needed
 - Modify both the Normative References and Informative References.
 Add as many as required

+Notes on References:
+- `extract_references.py` has a table named external_docs that lists anchor names external specification references (example: [CTA-5007].
+Add any new references here, and also add the appropriate document document reference information in the references sections of your rfc_format.xml file.
+- `extract_references.py` has a table named svta_drafts that lists anchor names for SVTA documents that also exist as SVTA drafts. (example: [SVTA2031].
+Add any new references here, and also add the appropriate document document reference information in the references sections of your rfc_format.xml file.
+This allows the tools to convert SVTA document references to IETF document references.

 ## Usage